Beanalini/techBlog/README.md

   ## Contributing
-  If you would like to contribute to this project you can contact me by email at dat826@gmail.com or through  GitHub account   @[Beanalini](https://github.com/Beanalini).
+  If you would like to contribute to this project you can contact me by email at dat826@gmail.com or through my GitHub account   @[Beanalini](https://github.com/Beanalini).

   ## License